 Attach house numbers to the front of the planter if you wish.

 Fill with plants and enjoy!
 I opted to go with tall boxwoods for our planter.
 With big planter boxes like this, I like to always have something in them that will stay green all year long and then add in annuals as the seasons change.
 This cedar planter would also be great for planting bulbs in.
+If you don’t want to fill the entire planter with soil, then fill the bottom of the planter with plastic bottles and jugs to take up space.

+I love DIY planter boxes because you can customize them to your home’s exterior.
+This one is no different.
 If the cedar look isn’t your thing, you can absolutely go another route!
 Just think of the SnapFence frame as your blank canvas. 😉 SnapFence also makes lots of other Snap n Build kits like pet enclosures, garden walls, fence kits and more.
 And yep, you just snap ’em together. 🙂